juanluispaz/ts-sql-query/README.md

 }>
 ```

-### Select with custom sql fragment
+### Select with custom SQL fragment

-Sql fragments allows to include sql in your query, that give you the possibility to do some operations not included in ts-sql-query.
+SQL fragments allows to include sql in your query, that give you the possibility to do some operations not included in ts-sql-query.

 ```ts
 const id = 10;